Nothing’s Wrong

 Zen teacher Cheri Huber once said: “You are taught to believe that something is wrong with you and you are imperfect.
 But there isn’t, and you’re not.”

-In my experience, this belief, that “something is wrong,” sits at the root of much of our suffering.
+In my experience, this belief, that “something is wrong,” sits at the root of our suffering.
 We think life “should” be different.
 We think we (or others) should be different.
 And yet, as Cheri points to, that’s simply not true.

 Healing is the process of falling in love with yourself.
 Not in a narcissistic, “I’m better than everyone else” way, but in the tender, innocent way you love a puppy, a child’s laughter, or a glowing sunset.